john-science/python_for_scientists/classes/02_data_structures/problem_set_1_solutions.md

     for letter in phrase:
         letters.add(letter)

-#### 5. For each month of the year, assign the number of that month (1 through 12) to the number of days in that month.
+#### 5. For each month of the year, match the number of days in the month to the number (1 through 12) of that month.

 Notice I didn't say you needed to do any math.
 All you need to do is *assign* values.
 So just create a dictionary.